ClaireLynn/ChIP/Processing_Pipeline/README.md

 ## Processing

 Now we begin actually processing these data.
 Each job must be ran in the correct order but may be submitted before previous jobs have ended.
+You may check the progress of your jobs with ```qstat```.

 1) cd to fastqc and run **fastqc.sh** with qsub.